iv461/icey/icey/doc/translating_an_autoware_node.md

 ```

 TODO for the transforming we have the frame_id based on data pattern, for this we need to support the `tf2_ros::MessageFilter<M>`

+After some refactoring, for example creating a new function `transform_imu_msg` that applies a rigid 3D-transformation to a `sensor_msgs::Imu`-message, we obtain the following: